Some Ideas to Share

 coinage, currency, and bullion are held much more tightly to the chest and valued more than the general viewpoints in the United States and many countries seem to view this as a part the heritage and history of their countries.

 Here is an example of a zodiac set I found while searching in Google for something completely different.
 I was amazed at the beauty of the design.
 The obverse indicated 90% gold.
-I thought the Libra scales weighing the heart vs. the wallet was clever.
+I thought the Libra scales weighing the heart vs. the bag of money was clever.

 Russian Federation and Territories

-Russian often produces Zodiac based bullion, but they seem to always have some sort of monetary denomination.
+Russian often produces Zodiac-based bullion, but they always seem to have some monetary denomination.
 You will find the Russian and Slavic States coins in the Non-Circulating currency section.
 It includes Russia, Belarus, Transnistria (Moldovia), Ukraine and some other examples of Russian Territories.
 These coins are very high quality and are often stunningly designed by their perspective country's famous artists, adding to the cultural heritage of the country's mint.
 These usually sell at two to three times of spot metal prices.